rom4ster/rsalibextension/README.md

 The public, private, and modulus files must adhere to this format.

-Currently auto generation of these files is not supported however, the rsa.cpp file does contain a "GenerateKeys" method that can be used for creation of these keys
+Auto generation of public, private ,and modulus files can be done with the generate executable (see CMakeLists.txt) but will only work on windows.
+On unix, these files will be dummy files.

 Usage: